 Sunscreen Brands that I have tried

-One Sunscreen brand that had a positive effect on me is an expensive but popular brand called “Vichy Capital Soleil Sun Protection Cream” (for face and body in 1).
+One Sunscreen brand that had a positive effect on me is an expensive but popular brand called “Vichy Capital Soleil Sun Protection Cream (amazon link)” (for face and body in 1).
 It’s labeled hypoallergenic, paraben-free, and fragrance-free.

 I liked this sunscreen and had no issues with Vichy when applied on my arms, neck and legs, but the issue again is that it cause some irritation when applied on my face.